Binta and the Great Idea: Plot

-Binta's father is shown making his way up through the ranks of government, sharing his great idea with various officials.
+Binta's father is shown making his way up through the ranks of government, sharing his great ideas with various officials.
 The film switches back and forth between the story of Binta and her father and the struggle between Binta's cousin, Soda, and her father, a village elder.
-Soda desperately wants to go to school, but her father believes African girls should not be educated; they should learn to tend the home and then get married and tend to home and family.
+Soda desperately wants to go to school, but her father believes African girls should not be educated; they should learn to tend the home and then get married and tend to the home and family.

 The village school children put on a play to convince Soda's father to let her attend school.
 In the end, the father is finally convinced, and Soda is allowed to get an education.

 Finally, when Binta's father meets with the provincial leader, it is revealed what his great idea was: he wants do his part to make the world a better place by adopting a tubab (white child), "preferably weaned", to teach him or her qualities that Western industrialized society has largely lost, such as sharing, solidarity, and the sustainable use of resources.